MatuaDoc/OnslowCollege.github.io/13dtc/programming/introduction-to-oop.md

 ---
 title:  Introduction to object-oriented programming
+learning_intentions: ["What benefits object-oriented programming can provide", "How to define a class", "How to instantiate a class to create an object"]
+success_criteria: ["You have completed the Intro to OOP task"]
 ---

-## Learning intentions

-You will learn:

-- what benefits object-oriented programming can provide
-- how to:
-    - defined a class, and
-    - instantiate an object from a class

-### Success criteria

-You will know that you have completed the learning when:

-- you can correctly complete the [OOP quiz task](#task)
--
 # What is object-oriented programming?

 In year 13, you will be expected to use object-oriented programming techniques as part of the computer program standard.